tdeck/3dmake_libraries/braille-chars/README.md

 ## Basic usage

-This library makes it easy to add a line of Braille to your 3D models.
+This library makes it easy to add a line of braille to your 3D models.
 For example, to write the message "hello world", you can use the following code: